codepope/mastrain/README.md

 # mastrain

-Extracts Mastodon bookmarks and puts them into the mastrain folder* in Raindrop.
+Extracts Mastodon bookmarks and puts them into the unsorted folder in Raindrop.

 Automatically eliminates bookmarks that are already copied over.